print page

 Points to Note

-• For students’ absence for 7 consecutive school days without reasons or under doubtful circumstances, kindergartens should complete the “Report Form of Student Absentee in Kindergarten” (i.e. Appendix 1 of Education Bureau Circular No. 4/2018 “Reporting Mechanism for Absentees in Kindergartens”) to report to the Education Bureau on the 7th day of the student’s absence (please see the Flow Diagram of the Reporting Mechanism for Student Absentees in Kindergartens).
+• For students’ absence for seven consecutive school days without reasons or under doubtful circumstances, kindergartens should complete the “Report Form of Student Absentee in Kindergarten” (i.e. Appendix 1 of EDB Circular No. 19/2025 “Reporting Mechanism for Absentees in Kindergartens”) to report to EDB on the 7th day of the student’s absence.
+The school is required to report the progress of follow-up by completing Appendix 2 of the above-mentioned Circular in seven working days after submission of the Report Form.

 Relevant Information